What to Expect on Sunday

 Quality nursery care is provided for children up to age three, but if you are more comfortable doing so, you are also welcome to keep babies with you during the service.
 Children over three years old are assigned to classrooms depending on their age level.
 We have three Youth classrooms, called Chapel One, Chapel Two, and Chapel three.
 We also offer Youth Group for children 12 to 17 years old.

 When you first enter the building, you will be greeted by one of our volunteer greeters.
 They will direct you to the coatroom if necessary, then let you make a temporary name tag if you wish.
 At this point, you will be guided to sign up for our weekly email announcement.

 When you enter the sanctuary, you will be handed an Order of Service and a hymnal.
 Have a seat in any chair.
-During the service, you are invited to stand and introduce yourself, but this is optional.

 After the service, you are encouraged to join us downstairs in the Social Hall for coffee and goodies.
 This is the best way to get a feel for the type of community we are, as well as connect to the causes you are passionate or curious about.